SimonB87/Regis/README.md

 - Client validation
 - Server validation

+## SET UP
+- folder for file uploards must have a folder at manage/uploads

 ## TODO

 - rework results - if all data have value and they were saved in DB, then confirm all as positive to user